stefanfries/depot-butler/docs/DEPLOYMENT.md

 - **File Share:** `depotbutler-data` (for persistent edition tracking)
 - **Mount Path:** `/mnt/data` in container
 - **Tracking File:** `/mnt/data/processed_editions.json`
+- **MongoDB:** Recipients and statistics stored in MongoDB Atlas (external)

+**Note:** Recipients are managed in MongoDB Atlas, not in Azure.
+Use MongoDB Compass or the Atlas web interface to add/remove recipients.

 ### Step 3: Verify Deployment